frogfinance/hyperliquid-trading-bot/README.md

 # Hyperliquid Trading Bot

+This project is a fork of the [Hyperliquid-Trading-Bot](https://github.com/Sakaar-Sen/Hyperliquid-Trading-Bot/)

 This bot is designed to automate and streamline your trading experience on Hyperliquid(a decentralized perpetuals exchange) offering both manual and automated trading capabilities.

 # Features